sltc2024/sltc2024.github.io/index.md

 ### Workshops

-SLTC 2024 will host selected workshops on relevant topics.
-Acceptance notifications are sent out and information on the accepted workshops is coming soon.
+SLTC 2024 traditionally hosts selected workshops on relevant topics.
+This year's workshops are:

+* Computational Social Science and Language Technology
+* Swedish Workshop on Conversational AI
+* Towards the Positronic Brain: Workshop on Embodied Language Processing and Multimodal Interaction
+* Applications of Universal Dependencies

+More information about the workshops is coming soon!

 ### Call for Extended Abstracts